temporalio/sdk-java/README.md

 ### Calling Activities

 `Workflow.newActivityStub` returns a client side stub that implements an activity interface.
 It takes activity type and activity options as arguments.
-Activity options are needed to tell the Cadence service the required timeouts and which task list to use when dispatching a correspondent activity task to a worker.
+Activity options are needed only if some of the required timeouts are not specified through @ActivityMethod annotation.

 Calling a method on this interface invokes an activity that implements this method.
 An activity invocation synchronously blocks until the activity completes (or fails or times out).
 Even if activity